Nelboh/Nelboh/README.md

 # Hi, I'm Ellie

-I'm a recent graduate of Bristol's DevelopMe_ full stack developer bootcamp, budding front-ender, ex-agency copywriter, and perpetual creative. :art:
+I'm a recent graduate of Bristol's Develop Me full stack developer bootcamp, keen front-ender, ex-agency copywriter, and perpetual creative. :art: Currently, I'm working as a junior front end developer with a side of UX and design.

 ## About

-While I've trained as a full stack developer, my first love is front end.
+While I've trained as a full stack developer, front end is my favourite.
 I particularly enjoy combining my art skills with coding by recreating my designs as fully-functioning web pages.

-In a previous life, I worked as a staff writer/Wordpress tinkerer and copywriter at two busy creative agencies.
-I've also been a civil servant and teacher in Japan, an editorial assistant for an academic journal, and a bookseller with strong opinions about fantasy fiction.
+In a previous life, I worked as a staff writer/Wordpress tinkerer and copywriter at two busy creative agencies, which these days means I'm the person who actually likes to write documentation.
+I've also been a civil servant and teacher in Japan, an editorial assistant for my postgrad department's academic journal, and a bookseller with strong opinions about fantasy fiction.
+Don't get me started.

-## What's DevelopMe_?
+## What's Develop Me?

 It's an intensive [full stack bootcamp](https://developme.tech/) based in Bristol and taught by industry professionals, updating in real-time to reflect the latest changes in real life web development.
 Essentially, I learned software development using the web stack, going from near-complete coding novice to full stack developer over the course of three months.